nadavmatalon/great_book_of_walkthroughs/README.md

 Johann  -  	Paperclip

-Will 	- 	Ruby on Rails: Initial project setup; Ruby on Rails: Forms
+Will 	- 	Ruby on Rails: New project setup; Ruby on Rails: Forms

 Julia	-	Rspec Testing?